-4. Purpose
+5. Purpose

-The purpose of the bylaw is to protect the public from nuisance, promote public safety and protect public infrastructure by regulating the use, construction and repair of vehicle crossings giving access from roads to properties located within the Far North District by requiring compliance with the council's engineering standards for vehicle crossings.
+The purpose of the bylaw is to protect the public from nuisance, promote public safety and protect public infrastructure by regulating the use, construction, reconstruction, upgrading and relocation of vehicle crossings giving vehicular access from roads to properties located within the Far North District by requiring compliance with the council's engineering standards for vehicle crossings or another design approved by the council.

-5. Interpretation
+6. Interpretation

-- (1) Related information below is for information purposes, does not form part of this bylaw, and may be inserted, amended or removed without any formality. - (2) The Interpretation Act 1999 applies to this bylaw. - (3) In this bylaw, unless the context otherwise requires:
+(1) The Interpretation Act 1999 applies to this bylaw.

+(2) In this bylaw, unless the context otherwise requires: